juliohm1978/python-project/PYTHON_README.md

 # Environment setup

-This is a skeleton that combines `pyenv` and `pipenv` to create a Python development environment.
+This is a skeleton that combines `pyenv`, `pipenv` and `virtualenv` to create a Python development environment.
 It can be used to start a new project quickly.

 ## Dependencies